Complaints procedure

 This may include complaints about:

-• failure to provide a service, or inadequate standard of service
+- failure to provide a service, or provide inadequate standard of service

-The above definitions also extend to complaints in respect of partners or contractors providing services on behalf of the Council, in these cases the contracting/managing department is responsible for ensuring that complaints are investigated, resolved and responded to.
+The above definitions also extend to complaints in respect of partners or contractors providing services on behalf of the Council.
+In these cases, the contracting/managing department is responsible for ensuring that complaints are handled in line with the council’s complaints policy.

 There is no difference between a formal and an informal complaint.
 Both are expressions of dissatisfaction that require attention as a complaint and provision of a response.